 What is Adelaide City Council’s involvement in the project?

-Although the O-Bahn City Access Project is managed and funded by State Government, Adelaide City Council has care, control and management of some of the Park Lands and surrounding roads that will be impacted by the project.
+Although the Torrens Junction Project is managed and funded by State Government, Adelaide City Council has care, control and management of the surrounding Park Lands.
 Adelaide City Council has provided conditional support for the project and, to ensure that the project delivers outcomes that are beneficial to the city, the Council and its administration are working collaboratively with the Minister and the project team.

 Why is the public being consulted at this stage?

 Under the Local Government Act 1999, before a Council grants a lease or licence relating to community land (such as the Park Lands), it must follow the relevant steps set out in its public consultation policy.

 Will the Minister keep this land at the end of the licence?